sunilkms/VaccineFinder/README.md

 * Force sound alert when found the prefered vaccine make the isPriority as true in the Vaccine.cfg file, new vaccine brands will be added as and when released.

-*NOTE: Notification feature is supported on Windows 10*
+*NOTE: Notification feature is supported on Windows 10* *NOTE: If the powershell script is not running then run the cmd on powershell to unblock the script unblock-file Find_Covid_Vaccine_Centers.ps1*